 Instructions

-- Line a rimmed baking sheet with nonstick foil for easy cleanup.
-Preheat the oven to 275 degrees F.
+- Line a rimmed baking sheet with nonstick foil or high-heat parchment paper for easy cleanup.
+Preheat the oven to 275°F.

 - Meanwhile, mix the barbecue sauce ingredients in a medium bowl, then divide it into three small bowls.

-- After one hour, take the ribs out of the oven and carefully drain the pan juices.
-Brush the top of the ribs with a ⅓ of the BBQ sauce and return them to the oven.
-Wash the basting brush with warm soapy water.
+- After one hour, remove the ribs from the oven and carefully drain the pan juices.
+Brush the top of the ribs with ⅓ of the BBQ sauce and return them to the oven.
+Wash the basting brush with warm, soapy water.

 - After one more hour, brush the ribs with the remainder of the sauce.
-Reduce the oven to 250 degrees F and return the ribs to the oven for one final hour.
+Reduce the oven to 250°F and return the ribs to the oven for one final hour.

-- After 4 hours, the meat will be very tender and will fall off the bones.
+- After 4 hours in the oven, the meat will be super tender and fall off the bones.
 The top will be dark and deliciously caramelized.
-Remove the ribs from the oven, cut them into individual ribs, and serve.
+Remove the slab from the oven, cut it into individual ribs, and serve.

 Notes